Natural Language Processing

 Natural language processing is the use of statistics to obtain information from textual data.
 I am interested in the intersection of network science and natural language processing, such as the properties of networks of text like Wikipedia, or blog networks.
 Additionally, I am interested in topic modeling, or grouping text data into intelligible topics, a technique that has a number of similarities to modelling of heterogeneous networks.

-Henry, T. R., Banks D., Chai C., Owens-Oas, D. (Accepted).
+Henry, T. R., Banks D., Chai C., Owens-Oas, D. (2019).
 Modeling community structure and topics in dynamic text networks.
 Journal of Classification.

 Jackson, J. C., Watts, J., Henry, T. R., List, J., Forkel, R., Greenhill, S., Gray, R., & Lindquist, K. (In Revision) Emotion Varies in Semantic Structure Across Language Families.
 Science.